Organizing a raffle, contest, or bingo game

 What do I need?

-When applying for a license or submitting your bingo notification, please provide the following information:
+When submitting your license application or bingo notification, please provide the following information:

 - the structure of the game of chance